IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 ### ADMIN-SIDE:

 •	Hide all mat tables if they are empty and display appropriate message instead.
-[DONE FOR DOG,CAT ADOPTION TABS] - Luat
+[Done for Cat, Dog adoption applications] - Luat

 •	Sort events based on the date.